So, Who or What is Adam?

-This second אדם, adm, ‘man,’ (as in 'mankind') falls from the Garden State described above.
+This second אדם, adm, ‘man,’ (as in ‘mankind’) is the prototype of mankind in the Garden State described above.
 For the sake of receiving pleasure by desiring sensation in a physical world this ‘man with woman’ (a collective) had to “fall’ (the most common description) from the Formative World and evolve into our current ‘sentient primate’ bodies through all the stages of life on this Earth as discovered by the anthropological sciences.
 The evolution into sentient primates occurred more or less simultaneously and independently of each other in various locales of our world.
 WE, all humans collectively, do not come from a single pair.
-Otherwise, simply, we would all have the exact same DNA.
+Otherwise, simply, would we not all have the exact same DNA?

-In the Genesis narrative this second Adam, broken into millions of pieces, which is The Fall.
+In the Genesis narrative this second ‘man’ broke into millions of pieces, which is The Fall.
 Some Qabalists call this The Shattering.
 These pieces are you and I, all of us collectively, unfolding through our global history.
 The name in Hebrew, אדם, sums to 45 by its gematria.
-By altering the letters the word אמד, ahmed, means ‘estimator, appraiser’ as a noun; and as a verb ‘to estimate, appraise, assess.’
-Every new thing we humans come across we instantly ‘name’ it something and categorize it with something else similar.
+By rearranging the letters the word אמד, ahmed, means ‘estimator, appraiser’ as a noun; and as a verb ‘to estimate, appraise, assess.’
+Every new thing we humans came across through millennia, we instantly ‘named’ it something and categorized it with something similar.
 In Genesis 2:19 it is written that the Creator “...brought creatures to the man to see what he would call them...”
 Moreover, the word מאד, mod, meaning ‘force, strength, will,’ suggests the essence of humans to endure.
-Each of the words also sum to 45, being a rearrangement of the same letters.
+Each of the words also sum to 45, being another rearrangement of the same letters.

 The temurah of אדם, calls up letters ת ק י, which sum to 510.
 One word that sums to 510, תיק, tiyk, has the colloquial meaning of ‘task, burden, onus.’
 It is suggestive of our collective burden to carry on with our tasks toward completion, wholeness, and return to the Edenic state.

 There will be more concerning Adam in the article Adam Through Seth – Genealogy II.

 Note: This portion above concerning Adam Qadmon, Adam ha Rishon, the breaking of the World Soul, the Fall, the Upper Worlds and all descending into this physical plane is very complicated, advanced Qabalah.
-The above should not be considered the complete, or even adequate, treatment of the topic.
+The above should not be considered the complete, or even an adequate treatment of the topic.
 Nor could it be in such a short overview.
 Entire books are written about these very subjects.
 One point can be certain from a Qabalistic view, however, is that Adam, ‘man’, was not an actual single person, and together with ‘Eve’ were not the first, individual ‘parents’ of the entire human species.